ioncoincore/ioncore.xyz/_posts/en/pages/2016-01-15-lifecycle.md

 Please note that minor versions get bugfixes, translation updates, and soft forks.
 Translation on [Transifex][ion-transifex-link] is only open for the last two major releases.

-For example, major version 0.9 was released on 2014-03-19 and we provided maintenance fixes (point releases) until 2015-06-16.
+For example, major version 2.1.2 was released on by ion team and we provided maintenance fixes (point releases) until 2017-07-02.
-Critical security issues would still be continue to be fixed until the End-Of-Life "EOL" date of 2016-02-28.
+Critical security issues would still be continue to be fixed until the End-Of-Life "EOL" date of 2017-07-02.
 However, to take advantage of bug fixes, you would have to upgrade to a later major version.

 ## Schedule